Art-Sells/Arells/Build-Notes.md

 - Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."

 #### Concept
-- Look at main/ and copy/paste the HPMArchitecture into HPMArchitectureConcept (rename all functions to concept) for concept
+- Look at main/ and copy/paste the HPMArchitecture (replace all "concept" functions in test to concept)

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked!